 FCP – First Contentful Paint

 First Contentful Paint is the time at which the first part of the page starts to render.
-The visitors effectively see the page start loading at this time.
+The visitors effectively see the page load times.
 Lower is always best here, and typically anything under 1 second is fast.

 LCP – Largest Contentful Paint